htailor/simulation_dna/README.md

 Compiling
 =========

-In present directory run the script `COMPILE.sh` to compile.
-This will create a new binary file `Nucleation` and backup the old one to `Nucleation.bak`.
+Run the script `COMPILE.sh` to compile.
+This will create a new binary file called `Nucleation` with the older version being renamed to `Nucleation.bak`.
 The source code and makefile are located in the ./src directory.

 Instructions
 ============